Linrena/Cloud-Bank/README.md

 # Open Source Cloud-Native workloads on Linux One

+Open source software has expanded from a low-cost alternative to a platform for enterprise databases, clouds and next-generation apps.
+These workloads need higher levels of scalability, security and availability from the underlying hardware infrastructure.

+LinuxONE was built for open source so you can harness the agility of the open revolution on the industry’s most secure, scalable and high-performing Linux server.
 In this journey we will show how to run open source Cloud-Native workloads on Linux One

 ## Scenarios